moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

   }'
 ```

-The file `shared_projections.txt` will be returned to the central analysis team
+The file `shared_projections.txt` can be returned to the central analysis team
 for processing.
 Its totality or part of it (e.g. if samples will be exluded as
 outliers) will be returned to you to be used along with other covariates in the
-subsequent GWAS.
+subsequent GWAS, provided you need help with this process.

 The file `cohort_pseudo_map.txt` must be safely stored by you to map the
 included individuals returned by the central analysis team (if anyone excluded)
 for the subsequent site-specific GWAS.
 The `set.seed()` function ensures that
 the same ids can be regenerated in case of loss.

+**NOTE**: Anders Eriksson has kindly provided an alternative script which, for
+PCA projections, skips other QC steps.
+It can be found in Appendix I.

 #### Plotting projections